 4.Individuals not in a position to pay the membership fee but who wish to become members of ISISA should approach the ISISA Treasurer with a written request, citing their reasons, and which will be considered by the ISISA Executive Committee.
 The Committee's decision shall be final.

-5. Life Membership in ISISA is available to current or prospective members for a once-only-fee of US$200 payable at any time, and following the approval of the application by the ISISA Executive Committee.
+5. Life Membership in ISISA is available to current or prospective members for a once-only-fee of US$200 or equivalent payable at any time, and following the approval of the application by the ISISA Executive Committee.

 6. Individuals, entities, organisations and institutuons may make donations, or offer sponsorship, to support the work of ISISA, and shall be appropriately recognised in the Association's publications and meetings.
-Any donation or sponsorship of US$200 or higher requires the approval of the ISISA Executive Committee.
+Any donation or sponsorship of US$200 (or equivalent) or higher requires the approval of the ISISA Executive Committee.

 7.The Rights of members in good standing shall be to attend the meetings of the Association, to vote, to hold office, to receive such publications and enjoy such privileges as shall be determined by the Executive Committee.